Bishek666/Calorie-Watcher/README.md

-Its an app made by using the concept of context-api
+It is an React app made by using the concept of context-api